 Discovering our own personal leadership strengths and weaknesses, the importance of understanding the perspectives of those around us, how to let go of our own perhaps very structured or tight leadership qualities that may restrict our ability to create, how to use a new nonverbal language and vocabulary that is found in the process of art, and that allows a deeper collaboration of mind and body and spirit, that words alone cannot achieve.

-Lessons Learned: CEOs in their own words:
+Lessons learned from art: CEOs in their own words

 “Not only do we have to be on the same page, but I have to leave more space on the page for other people in the organization to contribute.”

 “The art in leadership is to make space for others and incorporate their ideas.”